 Ever came out of a meeting feeling like nothing was accomplished?
 You may remember sitting through a meeting and constantly checking your phone, discussing the same things over & over again, or wondering why you were there in the first place.
 Well, you’re not alone.

-Meetings are supposed to enhance productivity and help to get everyone on the same page, and yet most participants claim that a lot of time gets wasted during these meetings.
-Still, efficient meetings are the bread & butter of every successful business.
+Meetings are supposed to enhance productivity and help to get everyone on the same page, and yet most participants claim that a lot of meeting time gets wasted during these bad meetings.
+Still, efficient meetings with a clear agenda are the bread & butter of every successful business.

 Meetings are necessary to keep the business moving forward with proper team coordination and workflow organization.
 When done properly, they always lead to a positive net gain for everyone involved, and that’s what every business wants to achieve.
 So why exactly are there so many efficiency issues here, and what exactly can be done about it?